MEET OUR COUNSELING TEAM

 Languages: English, Mandarin

-Education: M.S.W.
-(Concentration in Clinical Mental Health), Case Western Reserve University
+Education: MSW (Concentration in Clinical Mental Health), Case Western Reserve University

 When I am feeling stressed, I help myself by: Focusing on one simple thing at a time, going to the beach for a quick walk, and